japila-books/apache-spark-internals/docs/memory/MemoryManager.md

   store: MemoryStore): Unit
 ----

-setMemoryStore requests the <<onHeapStorageMemoryPool, onHeapStorageMemoryPool>> and <<offHeapStorageMemoryPool, offHeapStorageMemoryPool>> to xref:memory:StorageMemoryPool.adoc#setMemoryStore[use] the given xref:storage:MemoryStore.adoc[].
+setMemoryStore requests the <<onHeapStorageMemoryPool, onHeapStorageMemoryPool>> and <<offHeapStorageMemoryPool, offHeapStorageMemoryPool>> to memory:StorageMemoryPool.md#setMemoryStore[use] the given storage:MemoryStore.md[].

-setMemoryStore is used when xref:storage:BlockManager.adoc[] is created.
+setMemoryStore is used when storage:BlockManager.md[] is created.

 == [[releaseExecutionMemory]] `releaseExecutionMemory` Method